Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 ---
-title: Metadata Extractors Extension Point
+title: Metadata Extractors and Embedders Extension Point
 ---

 Content Services performs metadata extraction on content automatically, however, you may wish to create